 Dr. Rosalyn McKeown is Secretariat for the UNESCO Chair on Reorienting Teacher Education to Address Sustainability at York University in Canada.
 She is an education for sustainable development (ESD) advisor for Kappa Delta Pi International Honor Society in Education.
 She served for three years as a Programme Specialist in the ESD Section at UNESCO Headquarters in Paris and has over 60 publications of which 25+ are in peer-reviewed journals.
 Rosalyn earned B.A. in geography from the University of California – Los Angeles, an M.S. in teacher education from the University of Tennessee, an M.A. and Ph.D. in geography from the University of Oregon.
 Rosalyn is the primary author of the Education for Sustainable Development Toolkit.
 She primarily taught teacher-preparation courses and was a high school teacher.

 Mirian Vilela is the Executive Director of the Earth Charter International Secretariat and the Center for Education for Sustainable Development at UPEACE.
 Mirian has been working with the Earth Charter Initiative since early 1996.
-She is coordinating the newly established UNESCO Chair on Education for Sustainable Development with the Earth Charter.
-She is also a member of the UNESCO Expert Reference Group for the Decade of Education for Sustainable Development (DESD) and has been a visiting professor on Sustainable Development at the University for Peace since 2005.
+She is coordinating the UNESCO Chair on Education for Sustainable Development with the Earth Charter.
+She was a member of the UNESCO Expert Reference Group for the Decade of Education for Sustainable Development (DESD) and has been a professor on Sustainable Development at the University for Peace since 2005.
 Read more

 This Certificate Programme was developed under the framework of the UNESCO Chair in Education for Sustainable Development with the Earth Charter, coordinated by the Earth Charter Center for Education.
 The Chair is a collaborative effort between UNESCO, Earth Charter International, and the University for Peace to develop educational programmes and research activities related to education, sustainability, and ethics using the Earth Charter as a fundamental reference.